mshash8/Tourism_Recommenders/README.md

-# Tourism Analysis Project
+# Tourism Recommendation Project

-## Project Type - Research/Reusable Data (Data Visualization and Analysis)
+## Project Type - Tool, Data Visualization, Analysis
-This tool uses user inputs (such as budget, location, time of visit, etc.) and current weather conditions for a location to make recommendations for places of interest.
+This portal uses user inputs (such as location, time of visit, interest, etc.) and current weather conditions for a location to make recommendations for places to visit.
 ## Questions of Interest
+* What are the popular places that I can visit in Seattle in June?
 * What are the top rated restaurants near me?
 * Are there any art museums near me?
 * What tourist spots can I visit in Seattle?